 It can be distinguished from congeners by the following combination of characters: lateral line complete; 2 pairs of barbels present, maxillary pair longer than rostral pair; 8-12 bluish vertical bars on body; 18-20 predorsal scales; anal-fin short with 7-8 soft rays; 2 black spots at the base of the caudal-fin; in adults a blue-black spot on each individual body scale.

-The composition of these groups is confusing since in a later work Howes (1983) included B. evezardi and B. modestus in ‘group i’ whilst omitting B. bendelisis, B. radiolatus, and B. shacra, apparently without explicitly stating why.
+The composition of these groups is confusing since in a later work Howes (1983) included B. evezardi and B. modestus in ‘group i’ whilst omitting B. bendelisis, B. radiolatus, and B. shacra without explicitly stating why.

-This system has been followed by some subsequent authors, e.g., Tang et al. (2010), Collins et al. (2012) though does not appear to have found wider usage since most species are still referred to Barilius in both scientific and aquarium literature.
+This system has been followed by some subsequent authors, e.g., Tang et al. (2010) and Collins et al. (2012) but not gain wider usage until Kottelat (2013), who included all former Barilius from Southeast Asia in Opsarius.

 - Hamilton, F., 1807 - T. Cadell and W. Davies, London: i-iv + 1-479